machichima/obstore/README.md

 - [`get`](https://developmentseed.org/obstore/latest/api/get/): Return the bytes that are stored at the specified location.
 - [`head`](https://developmentseed.org/obstore/latest/api/head/): Return the metadata for the specified location
 - [`list`](https://developmentseed.org/obstore/latest/api/list/): List all the objects with the given prefix.
-- [`put`](https://developmentseed.org/obstore/latest/api/put/): Save the provided bytes to the specified location
+- [`put`](https://developmentseed.org/obstore/latest/api/put/): Save the provided buffer to the specified location.
 - [`rename`](https://developmentseed.org/obstore/latest/api/rename/): Move an object from one path to another in the same object store.

 There are a few additional APIs useful for specific use cases: